HeardLibrary/digital-scholarship/computer/files-mac.md

 Here are some examples.
 - Microsoft Word is a program that is an application.
 You double-click on an executable file to make it run.
 - An R script can be stored in a text file.
 When the text file is loaded into an application like RStudio, it can run and make things happen.
-However, double-clicking on the script file itself doesn't do anything.
+However, double-clicking on the script file itself won't generally make it run (although it might cause it to be opened for editing in RStudio).

 ## What does it mean for a application to be "running"?